bpfefferle/bearded-dragon-owners/bearded-dragon-care-guide.md

         <h2>Diet</h2>
             <ul>
                 <li>Bearded Dragons are omnivores and require live food and vegetables in their diet.
 Occasionally,
                 they can have fruits as treats.
-Overall, a Bearded Dragon's diet require variety and these reptiles should be fed 2-3 times per day (especially at a young age).
+Overall, a Bearded Dragon's diet should have variety and these reptiles should be fed 2-3 times per day (especially at a young age).
 As Bearded Dragons get older, they may start to eat less (1-2 times per day).</li>
                 <!--  -->